Sipho1992/alx-system_engineering-devops/0x00-shell_basics/README.md

-14-Copy all files from current to parent directory, that are of a specific type 15-Move all files with a capital letter to another directory Delete all files of a specific type in the current directory
+14-Copy all files from current to parent directory, that are of a specific type 15-Move all files with a capital letter to another directory Delete all files of a specific type in the current directory Creating a directory along with other intermediate directories